Trangth97/BI-EOF-Document/docs/source/dashboard/create.rst

 .. image:: ../images/dashboard/add_chart_5.png
     :align: center

-You can click the ??  button on the upper-right conner of the chart to remove it from the dash-board.
+You can click the |delete| button on the upper-right conner of the chart to remove it from the dash-board.
-Finally, you click the ??  button to save the dashboard.
+Finally, you click the |save| button to save the dashboard.